ashleychontos/pySYD/docs/library/input.rst

   if it's oversampled or critically-sampled

 **CASE 3:** power spectrum *only*
-This case *can* be alright, as long as additional data is provided.
+This case *can* be alright, as long as additional information is provided.
+Issue(s): 1) if oversampling factor not provided
+          2) if not normalized properly

-**CASE 4:** well, we all know what happens when zero input is provided...
+**CASE 4:** well, we all know what happens when zero input is provided... but just in case, this will raise a `PySYDInputError`.

-.. _library-input-required-lc:

-Light curve
-***********

-The *Kepler*, K2 & TESS missions have provided *billions* of stellar light curves, or a measure of the object's brightness (or flux) in time.
-Like most other standard photometric data, we require that the time array is in units of days. **This is really important if the software is calculating the power spectrum for you!**

-For the time series data, the y-axis is less critical here.
-It can be anything from units of fraction flux or brightness as a function of time, along with any other normalization(s).

-.. _library-input-required-ps:

-Power spectrum
-**************

-The frequency series or :term:`power spectrum` is what's most important for the asteroseismic analyses applied and performed in this software.
-Thanks to open-source languages like `Python`, we have powerful community-driven software packages like `astropy` that can fortunately compute these things for us.

-If you have both data series available but are not sure if the power spectrum is in the proper units, we recommend that you provide the time series data as the only input (but of course still in the proper units).
-That way, the software will calculate and normalize the power spectrum for you, which ensures reliable results.

 .. _library-input-optional: